-I’m using Photoshop CS4 (I’m vintage guy) and the Image Proccessor doen't have a save to .PNG option! grrrrr....
+I’m using Photoshop CS4 (I’m a vintage guy) and the Image Processor doesn’t have a save to .PNG option!
+Grrrrr….
 Google time.

 Yay!
-Found a modified script of Image Proccessor that adds PNG-24 support.
+Found a modified script of Image Processor that adds PNG-24 support.

-I have my own graphics Unit developed over many years since Delphi 7 that makes many small efficient useful things, playing with pixels directly.
+I have my own graphics Unit developed over many years since Delphi 7 that makes many small efficient useful things by playing with pixels directly.

-So now with Delphi XE3 that supports Load/Saving of PNG, I made this console tool, that fix my PNGs like 10 times faster than Photoshop just with this line in the windows cmd:
+So now with Delphi XE3 that supports the Load/Saving of PNGs, I made this console tool that fixes my PNGs 10 times faster than Photoshop just with this line in the Windows cmd:

 dpxtool fixalpha *.png black